Advertiser Disclosure

 Save on Fees: if you want to pay less in banking fees, online banking options (like Tangerine and EQ Bank) and non-bank options (like KOHO) can help.
 While KOHO may not meet all your banking needs, they can help you save a lot in fees with free Interac e-Transfers and more.

 Travelling: You can use your KOHO card outside of Canada and save on foreign transaction fees.
 Most credit cards/banks charge a flat 2.5% or more for this fee; however, when you use your KOHO card abroad, you only pay 1.5% (or 0% with KOHO Premium).
-You can use your card to book hotels, rent a car, shop online and in-store, and more.
+You can use your card to make payments wherever Mastercard is accepted.

 KOHO Alternatives

-The Wealthsimple Cash Card offers 1% cash back on all purchases and has no fees.
+The Wealthsimple Cash Card offers 1% cash back on purchases and has no fees.
 It also includes an app for tracking your purchases.

 What is KOHO?